baycreekmadison/bcna_website/site/content/_index.md

     text: Coffee is an amazing part of human culture but it has a dark side too – one of colonialism and mindless abuse of natural resources and human lives.
 We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
 ---

+Welcome to __Bay Creek__, the neighborhood nestled between Monona Bay and Wingra Creek on the near south side of Madison, Wisconsin.